East African campaign (World War II): Southern Ethiopia

-The East Africa Force on the southern front included the 1st South African Division (Major-General George Brink), the 11th (African) Division (Major-General H. E. de R. Wetherall) and the 12th (African) Division (Major-General A. R. Godwin-Austen) (The African divisions were composed of East African, South African, Nigerian and Ghanaian troops under British, Rhodesian and South African officers.)
+The East Africa Force on the southern front included the 1st South African Division, the 11th (African) Division and the 12th (African) Division (Major-General Reade Godwin-Austen) (The African divisions were composed of East African, South African, Nigerian and Ghanaian troops with British, Rhodesian and South African officers.)
 In January 1941, Cunningham decided to launch his first attacks across the Kenyan border directly into southern Ethiopia.
 Although he realised that the approaching wet season would preclude a direct advance this way to Addis Ababa, he hoped that this action would cause the Ethiopians in the south of the country to rise up in rebellion against the Italians (the plot proved abortive).
-Cunningham sent the 1st South African Division (composed of the 2nd and 5th South African and 21st East African brigades) and an independent East African brigade into the Galla-Sidamo Province.
+Cunningham sent the 1st South African Division (composed of the 2nd and 5th South African and 21st East African brigades) and an independent East African brigade into the Galla-Sidamo Governorate.
 From 16 to 18 January 1941, they captured El Yibo and on 19 February, an advance force of the South African Division captured Jumbo.
 From 24 to 25 January, Cunningham's troops fought on the Turbi Road.

 The southern Ethiopia attack was stopped in mid-February by heavy rain, which made movement and maintenance of the force very difficult.
 From 1 February, they captured Gorai and El Gumu.
 On 2 February, they took Hobok.
 From 8 to 9 February, Banno was captured.
 On 15 February, the fighting was on the Yavello Road.
 The two South African Brigades then launched a double flanking movement on Mega.
 After a three-day battle in which many of the South Africans, equipped for tropical conditions, suffered from exposure because of the heavy rain and near freezing temperatures, they captured Mega on 18 February.
 Moyale, 70 mi south-east of Mega on the border with Kenya, was occupied on 22 February by a patrol of Abyssinian irregular troops which had been attached to the South African Division.